Audi Q5 Insurance Rates

 | Wyoming | $1,042 | -$128 | -10.9% |

-Using high physical damage deductibles can reduce prices by up to $360 each year, whereas buying more liability protection will increase premiums.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $430 extra every 12 months.
+Opting for high physical damage deductibles can reduce rates by up to $360 each year, while increasing your policy's liability limits will push rates upward.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $430 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year